Vperiodt/fintrace/README.md

 ## Overview

 Fintrace is a full-stack prototype for analysing relationships between users and transactions in a financial graph.
-The backend exposes REST APIs to ingest data, detect direct and indirect relationships, and run lightweight analytics (like shortest-path).
+The backend exposes REST APIs to ingest data, detect direct and indirect relationships.
 The frontend renders searchable lists and an interactive graph explorer powered by Cytoscape.
 Synthetic data generation and container orchestration are provided to support rapid demos with 100k+ transactions.

 ## Getting Started